uml-marine-robotics/asv_perception/README.md

 ## Conceptual overview
 `asv_perception` contains ROS nodes specialized for image processing, pointcloud generation, obstacle creation, and obstacle tracking.
 The expected inputs are described in the System Requirements and the fused/tracked obstacles are published in the `/tracking/fusion/obstacles` ROS topic.
 See `packages/asv_perception_common/msg/Obstacle.msg` for a list of the fields which are included.

-The system can currently accomodate visible light cameras and pointcloud-generating sensors (eg RADAR, LIDAR), and multiple sensors per type.
+The system can currently accommodate visible light cameras and pointcloud-generating sensors (eg RADAR, LIDAR), and multiple sensors per type.
 Additionally, an example tool is provided for publishing the obstacle information in JSON format to an external source/system over IP.
 See the `Individual package description` section below additional details.

 The default configuration is for a monocular camera and two RADAR sensors, but can be adjusted to accommodate alternative sensor configurations.